ChrisH2727/Milestone-2/TEST.md

 - Since preparing the wireframes described above a footer has been introduced to the page showing the authors contact details.
 The screenshots throughout the remainder of this document will depict the footer.

+- While the page is readable at smaller screen width and display information correctly, it may not be scalled correctlly.

 ### Functional Testing

 Each requirement to be tested is referenced back to the user strory found in the README from which it originated.